caoimhemorley/sc-rnaseq-wf/README.md

 -d  Space-delimited dataset name(s) in team bucket name, must follow the same order as {team}
 -w  Workflow name used as a directory in bucket
 -p  Promote data.
 If this option is not selected, data that would be copied or deleted is printed out, but files are not actually changed (dry run)
--e  Staging bucket type; options are 'uat' or 'dev' ['uat']
 ```

 ### Usage